robjohncolson/box/docs/adr/024-ap-statistics-quiz-rendering-and-conversion-system.md

 - **Audio Feedback System**: Implemented synthesized audio feedback for user interactions using Web Audio API
 - **Advanced Chart Configuration**: Enhanced chart configuration with precise outlier handling for boxplots, improved grid line controls, and better axis labeling
 - **Theme System**: Added manual theme switching with localStorage persistence alongside automatic dark mode detection
+- **Interactive Editing**: Drag-to-edit histogram bars and dotplot points using **chartjs-plugin-dragdata** (mouse *and* touch).
+Includes real-time value tool-tips, automatic restacking, and JSON persistence for export.
+- **Dotplot Add / Remove**: Double-click to add a new dot at the clicked x-value or remove an existing dot; display restacks and y-axis rescales automatically.
+- **Modification Tracking & Export**: Changes flag questions as *Modified*, enable one-click export of the updated JSON, and support reset to the original state.
 - **Multiple Chart Rendering**: Support for comparative boxplots and separate histogram layouts using `charts[]` array structure
 - **Enhanced Free Response Solutions**: Complete solution rendering with scoring rubrics, calculations, and solution-specific visualizations